acardoco/kaggle_icr/README.md

 # kaggle_icr

-Solución con el mejor valor en el dataset privado.
-Sin embargo, en mis submissions solo escogí las opciones que me dieron una medalla de bronze (el actual me hubiera dado una medalla de plata).
+Solution with the best value in the private dataset.
+However, in my submissions I only chose the options that gave me a bronze medal (the current one would have given me a silver medal).
-La solución de bronze tiene downsample con un single model (sin folds).
+The bronze solution has a downsample with a single model (without folds).